 On the positive side, his average disbursement to himself has doubled from about $1,000 to about $2,000, so his business is growing.

-What would you do in my situation, if your goal was to end up like this couple?
+What would you do in my situation?
 As I mentioned in the comments of my previous post, I refuse to become The Girl Who Only Says No or The Girl Who Only Talks About Money, because that will only poison the well for every aspect of our relationship, not just our finances.